Des-Magmeta/Bryophyta/README.md

 ### Limit

 - When making a derived font, the font name cannot use the “reserved name” of the original font.
-- The reserved name “Cantamile” shall not be used for the second modified work.
+- The reserved name “Bryophyta” shall not be used for the second modified work.
 Without modifying the font source code, the recompiled font can continue to use its reserved name.

 - According to the provisions of Article 1 in the license and terms of [SIL Open Font License 1.1](https://scripts.sil.org/OFL), **Selling this font by itself is banned.**
 - This font can't be distributed in a license other than the [SIL Open Font License 1.1](https://scripts.sil.org/OFL).